Digital Twin and Sustainability: Future of Conservation

 Digital twins in manufacturing are revolutionizing the way we view production.
 It's not just about efficiency and output.
 Today, there's a growing emphasis on integrating sustainability metrics right into the production process.

-By simulating production lines, energy consumption, and waste generation in a digital environment, manufacturers can pinpoint inefficiencies and make eco-friendly adjustments before they hit the factory floor.
+By simulating production lines, energy consumption, and waste generation in a digital twin environment, manufacturers can pinpoint inefficiencies and make eco-friendly adjustments before they hit the factory floor.
 It's a proactive approach, ensuring that sustainability is baked into the very DNA of the manufacturing process.

 Urban Planning